-SAS airline operations, which comprise Scandinavian Airlines and the production companies Blue1 and Cimber, transported 28.4 million passengers, including charter passengers, in 2013/2014.
-Revenue totaled approximately SEK 38 billion.
+SAS transported about 29 million passengers, including charter passengers, in 2015/20164.
+Revenue totaled approximately SEK 39 billion.

 A key component of the current strategy is to offer the best product to meet the entire travel needs of frequent travelers in Scandinavia.
-To be able to compete effectively in the growing leisure market, Scandinavian Airlines has expanded its network with a significantly increased number of leisure destinations.
+To be able to compete effectively in the growing leisure market, SAS has expanded its network with a significantly increased number of leisure destinations.
 This has been made possible through new, enhanced operating conditions in terms of costs and flexibility.
-Scandinavian Airlines includes SAS Cargo and SAS Ground Handling (90%).

 Punctuality and regularity

-SAS achieved a punctuality rating of 88.4% in 2013/2014, which represented a year-on-year improvement.
+SAS achieved a punctuality rating of 84% in 2015/2016.
 In some months of the fiscal year, SAS posted the highest punctuality for network airline companies in Europe and the rest of the world.
-Regularity at SAS was 99% in 2013/2014.
+Regularity at SAS was 98.4% in 2015/2016.

-During the fiscal year 2013/2014, flight operations at SAS reduced their carbon emissions per passenger kilometer by 3.4%.
-The improvement was primarily driven by rejuvenation of the aircraft fleet, and improved utilization rates and fuel efficiency.
-The work has been structured under the framework of the environmental management system, which is certified under ISO 14001.
+During the fiscal year 2015/20164, flight operations at SAS reduced their carbon emissions per passenger kilometer by 1.7%.
+Renewal of the Aircraft fleet, ongoing efficiency enhancement efforts and increased long-haul production enabled the reduced carbon emission per passenger kilometer during the fiscal year.
+SAS’s environmental work has been structured under the framework of a environmental management system, which is certified under ISO 14001.

-Scandinavian Airlines has an extensive network of destinations with varied passenger volumes and distances, which requires a fleet with aircraft of varying size and range to make the customer offering attractive to more frequent travelers.
-In October 2014, Scandinavian Airlines including Blue1 had an aircraft fleet comprising 138 aircraft in service.
-The fleet comprised 12 long-haul aircraft, 114 short-haul aircraft, and 12 regional jets.
+Scandinavian Airlines has an extensive network of destinations with large and smaller traffic flows, which requires a fleet with aircraft of varying size and range to make the customer offering attractive to more frequent travelers.
+In October 2016, Scandinavian Airlines had an aircraft fleet comprising 156 aircraft in service.